 Visiting Porcupine Gorge safely

 Access to Porcupine Gorge National Park (including the lookout and camping area) is fully sealed.
-From Hughenden, follow the Kennedy Developmental Road north for 60km to reach the turn-off to the gorge lookout.
-The lookout carpark is 1.5km from the turn-off.
-The turn-off to the Pyramid camping and day-use areas and the Pyramid track is a further 11km north along the Kennedy Developmental Road.
-At this turn-off, follow the Mount Emu Plains Road for 4.5km, then turn east and follow the road for 2.5km to reach the camping and day-use areas.
+From Hughenden, follow the Kennedy Developmental Road north for 60km to reach the turn-off to the Gorge lookout.
+The Gorge lookout carpark is 1.5km from the turn-off.
+The turn-off to the Pyramid camping and day-use areas and the Pyramid walking track is a further 11.7km north along the Kennedy Developmental Road.
+At this turn-off, follow the Mount Emu Road for 4.4km, then turn east and follow the road for 2.4km to reach the camping and day-use areas.

 If travelling beyond the park, further north to Blackbraes National Park or the Lynd Junction, please note that the Kennedy Developmental Road is unsealed in some sections.
 When dry, this road is accessible to all vehicle types with care.
 Travellers should expect to encounter bulldust, corrugations, exposed rocks, creek crossings, other vehicles, native wildlife, cattle and road trains.
 After storms the road may be temporarily closed or inaccessible to conventional vehicles and caravans.

-Contact the RACQ or Flinders Shire Council to enquire about local road conditions (see tourism information links for contact details).
+Contact the Flinders Shire Council to enquire about local road conditions (see tourism information links for contact details).

-The Pyramid campground has wheelchair-accessible toilets and some campsites have wheelchair-accessible picnic tables.
+The Pyramid camping area has wheelchair-accessible toilets and some campsites have wheelchair-accessible picnic tables.
 To see which campsites are suitable for wheelchair access, refer to camping in Porcupine Gorge National Park.

-The Gorge lookout is wheelchair accessible with assistance.
+The Porcupine Gorge lookout is wheelchair accessible with assistance.